microsoft/epic-supervisor/readme.md

 # @mixer/epic-supervisor

+> Project status: this repo is actively maintained and currently used in production code.

 [redux-observable](https://github.com/redux-observable/redux-observable) is an RxJS-based side effects module for Redux.
 Unfortunately, it lacks a built-in way to handle uncaught errors, which by default are unlogged and break all epics in the application.
 The maintainers [have indicated](https://github.com/redux-observable/redux-observable/issues/94#issuecomment-454968018) that there's no immediate plans to implement a 'first-party' solution for error handling.
 So, this is ours!
 This module implements an [Erlang/OTP-style supervisor](http://erlang.org/doc/design_principles/sup_princ.html) pattern for epics.
 Out of the box it provides a `combineEpics`-compatible function which instruments epics with error logging, and provides an additional `superviseEpics` method which provides additional supervision options for epics.

 ```ts